khusmann/khusmann.github.io/src/data/blog/2025/r-nested-development-packages.md

 ### Deployment Notes

 When you deploy your myapp package, you probably don't want to include the development package, nor its dependencies.
-I handle this in my deployment script by doing the following:
+I handle this in my deployment scripts by doing the following:

-1. I use clone a fresh copy of the repo into a temporary folder (using `git clone --depth 1`)
+1. I use clone a fresh copy of the repo into a temporary folder (using `git clone --depth 1`).
 1. In the cloned directory, I create a fresh lockfile without the myapp.dev dependencies by running:

    ```
    renv::snapshot(
      ".",
-     packages = renv::dependencies("DESCRIPTION")$Package
+     packages = renv::dependencies("DESCRIPTION")$Package,
+     prompt = FALSE
    )
    ```